-\ Up to three days may be made up at the end of the semester for inclement weather.
+Up to three days may be made up at the end of the semester for inclement weather.

 The following calendar of College events, deadlines, observances, and holidays, while not exhaustive, is provided purely as a planning tool to assist students with course management and personal scheduling.
+Dates are subject to change.